gofynd/fdk-client-swift/documentation/PLATFORM.md

 | applicationId | string | A `application_id` is a unique identifier for a particular sale channel. |
 | id | string | A `id` is a unique identifier of a collection. |

-Delete a collection by it's id.
-Returns an object that tells whether the collection was deleted successfully
+Adds items to a collection specified by its `id`.
+See `CollectionItemRequest` for the list of attributes needed to add items to an collection.

 *Success Response:*

 Status object.
 Tells whether the operation was successful.
-See example below or refer `DeleteResponse`

-Schema: `DeleteResponse`
+Schema: `UpdatedResponse`